awsdocs/amazon-redshift-management-guide/doc_source/workload-mgmt-config.md

 ]
 ```

-#### Rules for Configuring WLM by Using the AWS CLI in the Command Line on the Linux and Mac OS X Operating Systems<a name="wlm-cli-linux-and-mac"></a>
+#### Rules for configuring WLM by using the AWS CLI in the command line on the Linux and macOS X operating systems<a name="wlm-cli-linux-and-mac"></a>

 Follow these rules to run an AWS CLI command with parameters on one line:
 + The entire JSON structure must be enclosed in single quotation marks \('\) and brackets \(\[ \]\)\.